 - List of EU-funded research programmes and other international funding bodies

 - List of funding bodies for postdoctoral fellowships and academic conferences

 Agreements, legal issues, document registration and archiving

 The Legal Division can provide help with different types of research contract.
-Information about document registration and archiving is available from the Registrar.
+Information about document registration and archiving is available from the Records Management Division.